International Decade for People of African Descent: Ghana

 In September 2018, President Nana Akufo-Addo launched "Year of Return, Ghana 2019".
 The intent of this initiative was to encourage individuals of African descent to go to Ghana in order to settle and invest in the country and the continent at large.
 Several prominent individuals, including but not limited to Idris Elba, Boris Kodjoe, Naomi Campbell, Steve Harvey, Cardi B, T.I., Ludacris, Akon, Rosario Dawson, Diggy Simmons, Jidenna, and Nicole Ari Parker, visited Ghana during the first Essence Full Circle Festival there in 2019.
 The initiative appeared to increase tourism, as Ghana issued 800,000 visas in 2019 for visitors mainly from the Americas, Europe and other African countries.

 Jamaica

 In 2019, Jamaica's observance of the International Decade for People of African Descent was launched by Prime Minister Andrew Holness in Kingston, Jamaica.

 Mexico

 In 2015, Mexico's population survey reported that 1.38 million Mexicans, which represents about 1.2% of the country's population, identified themselves as being of African heritage.
-Although this is not a part of the Mexican activities and policies related to the International Decade of African Descent, it is important to note because for the first time Afro-Mexicans had the option to identify themselves in a population survey.
+Although this is not a part of the Mexican activities and policies related to the International Decade of African Descent, the first time Afro-Mexicans had the option to identify themselves in a population survey.